 2. price

 3. place

 4. promotion

 5. packaging

 a) deciding how the product will be supported with advertising

 b) deciding how it will be distributed and where customers will buy it

 c) deciding what prices to charge

 d) all the materials used to protect and present a product before it is sold

 e) deciding what to sell

 5.2 Use the expressions in the box to complete this corporate presentation:

-rs, wholesalers, distributors, retailers, distribution channel, customers, middle- aler, reseller
+Producers, wholesalers, distributors, retailers, distribution channel, customers, middlemen, dealer, reseller

-started ou morning, ladies and gentlemen.
+"Good morning, ladies and gentlemen.
 We are Digit IT Company based in Prague.
-We at in the PC business 20 years ago in the then Czechoslovakia when we tried to .
-There was a complicated (1) d between the manufacture r and the customer: (2) w, (3) r and (4)
+We started out in the PC business 20 years ago in the then Czechoslovakia when we tried to buy a PC.
+There was a complicated (1) d

-all added to the costs, but they did not add much value from the (5) 's point of view.
+c's point of view.

-t Digit IT Company, we manufacture every PC to order and deliver straight to the nat way we cut the (6) m"
+Here at Digit IT Company, we manufacture every PC to order and deliver straight to the buyer.
+That way we cut the (6) m"

 5.3 Match the marketing related definition on the left with the letter of the

 term on the right:

 1. 2.
 3. 4.

+5. 6.

-5. 7.
-6. 8.
+7. 8.

-9. 10.
+9.